A Perfect Weekend in Austin Itinerary by JetSettingFools.com

 A weekend in Austin, Texas is the perfect quick getaway!
-Austin is well known for live music, epic barbecue, nearby nature and a very lively bar scene.
+The city is well known for live music, epic barbecue, nearby nature and a very lively bar scene.

-With 3 days in Austin over a long weekend, you can experience the absolute best of the city.
-Our Austin Itinerary features must-see sights, top eateries and the best bars.
+With 3 days in Austin over a long weekend, you can really experience a lot.
+Our Austin Itinerary features must-see sights, top eateries and the best bars!

 Our site utilizes Affiliate Links.
 If you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-When my friends and I planned a girls weekend in Austin, we were intent on fully exploring the city.
-We wanted to completely immerse ourselves in the absolute best Austin experiences.
+When my friends and I planned a girls weekend in Austin, we wanted to completely immerse ourselves in the absolute best experiences.

 While we could have easily spent our entire Austin weekend imbibing, we actually wanted to see more than just the inside of bars!